trufflesuite/truffle/packages/truffle-core/README.md

 ##### watch

-Watch for changes to contracts, frontend and configuration files.
+Watch for changes to contracts, app and configuration files.
 When there's a change, rebuild the app using `truffle build`.

 ```
 $ truffle watch